iron-io/iron_worker_ruby_ng/README.md

 client = IronWorkerNG::Client.new('IRON_IO_PROJECT_ID', 'IRON_IO_TOKEN')

-package = IronWorkerNG::Package::Ruby.new
+code = IronWorkerNG::Code::Ruby.new
-package.merge_worker 'path/to/my_worker.rb'
+code.merge_worker 'path/to/my_worker.rb'
-package.merge_gem 'activerecord'
+code.merge_gem 'activerecord'

-# you can use hash_string to check if you need to reupload package
+# you can use hash_string to check if you need to reupload code
-# note that hash_string check is fast while package upload can take a while (depends on how much things you merged)
+# note that hash_string check is fast while code upload can take a while (depends on how much things you merged)
-puts package.hash_string
+puts code.hash_string

-client.upload(package)
+client.upload(code)

 client.queue('MyWorker', 'foo' => 'bar')
 ```